rewanthtammana/runtime-security-and-observability-webinar/README.md

 How to prevent this attack?

 Don't allow creation of files in `/etc/kubernetes/manifests`.
+For example, let's test with `/tmp/forbidden` directory.

 ```bash
 apiVersion: cilium.io/v1alpha1